-1.0 Purpose of Report or Summary of main Issues 1.1 To update Members in relation to work around City Centre Regeneration including: City Centre Joint Regeneration Task Force British Irish Parliamentary Assembly Committee Inquiry on Revitalisation of the High Street City Recovery Update
+- "1.0 Purpose of Report or Summary of Main Issues - 1.1 To update Members in relation to work around City Centre Regeneration including: - City Centre Joint Regeneration Task Force - British Irish Parliamentary Assembly Committee Inquiry on Revitalisation of the High Street - City Recovery Update medium/longer regeneration and revitalisation of the city centre:

-2.0 Recommendations 2.1 The Committee is asked to note: The update on the City Centre Joint Regeneration Task Force and the proposed next steps in bringing forward an action plan and areas for focus in terms of the medium/longer regeneration and revitalisation of the city centre.
-The recent visit from the British Irish Parliamentary Assembly as part of their inquiry into 'The Revitalisation of the High Street and Local Business'.
-The update on City Recovery work and to note that a short presentation will be made at Committee on the evaluation of the Phase 1 recovery work and emerging proposals for the next phase of city centre revitalisation.
-3.0 Main report 3.1 (i) City Centre Regeneration Task Force In November 2018 Members were advised of the proposal to establish a City Centre Regeneration Task Force jointly chaired by the Head of the Civil Service and the Council's Chief Executive.
+- 2.1 The Committee is asked to note: - (i) the update on the City Centre Joint Regeneration Task Force and the proposed next steps in bringing forward an action plan and areas for focus in terms of the

+- (ii) the recent visit from the British Irish Parliamentary Assembly as part of their inquiry into 'The Revitalisation of the High Street and Local Business'; and - (iii) the update on City Recovery work and to note that a short presentation will be made at Committee on the evaluation of the Phase 1 recovery work and emerging proposals for the next phase of city centre revitalisation.

+3.1 (i) City Centre Regeneration Task Force

+In November 2018 Members were advised of the proposal to establish a City Centre Regeneration Task Force jointly chaired by the Head of the Civil Service and the Council's Chief Executive.
 Membership of the Task Force also includes the Permanent Secretaries of the Department for Communities; Department for Economy; Department of Finance and Department for Infrastructure; the Director of Regeneration for DfC; the Council's Deputy Chief Executive; Strategic Director Place & Economy and the City Regeneration Lead Officer.

-3.2 Members were also advised that Committee would receive, on a quarterly basis, an update on the work of the Task Force.
-3.3 The Task Force is aimed at ensuring a collaborative public sector response to drive and resource the city centre recovery efforts in response to the Bank Buildings fire in the shorter term but also to provide a high level forum for the consideration of cross cutting issues and proposals for collaborative working and co-investment in the city centre in the longer term.
-3.4 The Task Force had its first meeting on 20 November 2018, followed by a further meeting on 11 January 2019.
+- 3.2 Members were also advised that Committee would receive, on a quarterly basis, an update on the work of the Task Force. - 3.3 The Task Force is aimed at ensuring a collaborative public sector response to drive and resource the city centre recovery efforts in response to the Bank Buildings fire in the shorter term but also to provide a high level forum for the consideration of cross cutting issues and proposals for collaborative working and co-investment in the city centre in the longer term. - 3.4 The Task Force had its first meeting on 20th November 2018, followed by a further meeting on 11th January 2019.
 A broad objective of the Task Force is to maximise the collective potential of our regeneration efforts to transform the city centre aligned to respective and collective priorities and identify an action plan accordingly.
 It was recognised that there was an immediate need to drive and resource targeted city centre recovery efforts in response to the Bank Building Primark fire but also to consider the longer term revitalisation and regeneration of the city centre from an integrated and sustainable perspective.